REDUCED RATE REGISTRATION IS OPEN NOW!

 VISAs and ETAs: VERY, VERY IMPORTANT

-Please note that to board a plane outside Canada to fly to Canada you will need an ETA paid for and registered before checking in at the airport!
+Please note that to board a plane outside Canada to fly to Canada you will need an ETA paid for (ONLY $7 CDN) and registered before checking in at the airport!
 (Unless USA resident).More...

 Please e-mail Martin Stillman if you would like further information.

-·Yes, the CanBIC Coach will drive to Toronto Airport on Saturday 29th morning in 2021 - leaving at 8 am and arriving at Pearson Airport (YYZ) at 11:30 am - please make sure your flights leave at least after 1:30 pm (especially if you are going to a US destination).
+Yes, the CanBIC Coach will drive to Toronto Airport on Saturday 27th May morning in 2023 - leaving at 8 am and arriving at Pearson Airport (YYZ) BEFORE 11:00 am - please make sure your flights leave at least after 1:30 pm (especially if you are going to a US destination).

 Parry Sound Weather Forecast

 To stay cheaply in the Toronto airport area before or after the conference: we suggest

-The Comfort Inn, which is about 1.5 kms North from the Marriott Hotel on Dixon Road (called Airport Road for the Comfort Inn).
+Quality Inn Toronto Airport (formerly Comfort Inn Toronto Airport), which is about 1.5 kms North from the Marriott Hotel on Dixon Road (called Airport Road for the Comfort Inn).
 Please book through a web application like Hotels.com

 Quality Inn Toronto Airport2.5 stars.
 6355 Airport Rd, Mississauga, ON, L4V1E4, Canada